-A new installment, Umihara Kawase Fresh!, is planned for the Nintendo Switch, with an April 2019 release for Japan and Asia, and a July 2019 for the rest of the world, with a PC port on Steam released a year later.
-Instead of the level-based structure of previous titles, Fresh! has been changed up to be a Metroidvania with mission-based gameplay.
-Unlike the previous games, it will also feature a story that consists of Kawase visiting Kingness, a land that's very reminiscent of the town that she had gone to in her dreams.
+An installment for the Nintendo Switch, Umihara Kawase Fresh!, came out on April 25, 2019 for Japan and Asia, and July 9, 2019 for the rest of the world, with a PC port on Steam released a year later.
+Instead of the level-based structure of previous titles, Fresh! changes things up by being a Metroidvania with mission-based gameplay.
+Unlike the previous games, it also features a story that consists of Kawase visiting Kingness, a land that's very reminiscent of the town that she had gone to in her dreams.
 After getting a job as a part-time chef and delivery girl at the local restaurant, she soon learns of the land's history, namely the castle floating above, the dark caverns below and the plague of monsters that torment the townsfolk.
 And it also includes Cotton from Fantastic Night Dreams Cotton and Curly Brace from Cave Story as Guest Fighters.

 There is also a manga, but it does not seem to have very much to do with the game.

 As well as all this, its characters have also appeared as playable fighters in Blade Strangers, another game from Studio Saizensen.
-Relatedly, she became the 20th character revealed in the crossover puzzler Crystal Crisis, as well as a Guest Fighter in Superlative Night Dreams: Cotton Rock 'n' Roll.
+Relatedly, Kawase became the 20th character revealed in the crossover puzzler Crystal Crisis, as well as a Guest Fighter in Superlative Night Dreams: Cotton Rock 'n' Roll.

 The games provide examples of: